WD-Leong/NLP-Seq-CNN/README.md

 Generated Phrase:
 why did the cat stop singing ? because it was out of tuna half a note .
 EOS
 ```
+The hardware used is an Nvidia Quadro P1000 4GB Graphics Card.